pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 > tls="false"
 > ```

 ### Step 2.
-Configure Data Source
+Configure the data source

-tidb-lightning Helm chart supports both local and remote data sources.
-Corresponding to three modes: local, remote and Ad hoc.
-The three modes cannot be mixed and only one is allowed to be configured.
+The tidb-lightning Helm chart supports both local and remote data sources.
+The three types of data sources correspond to three modes: local, remote, and ad hoc.
+The three modes cannot be used together.
+You can only configure one mode.

 #### Local